Nizwa Fort: Layout

 The design of the tower, complete with battlements, turret, secret shafts, false doors and wells incorporates a great deal of architectural deception.
 Access to the top is only by means of a narrow twisty staircase barred by a heavy wooden door studded with metal spikes to exhaust the enemy and impede their progress to the top of the tower.
 Those who did manage to run the gauntlet of hurdles risked being burnt by boiling oil or water that was poured through shafts which opened directly above each set of doors and which are called murder holes.
 Date syrup, a liquid that oozed from bags of dates stored in special date cellars, also came in handy as an alternative to oil and water.
 The fort was built above a subterranean stream that ensured a permanent supply of water when subjected to a prolonged siege.
 Several cisterns located within the fortified compound also ensured plentiful supplies.
 Underground cellars stockpiled food and munitions.
 Running all round the summit of the tower is a wall for use by 120 guards who kept watch over the surrounding countryside and were armed with muskets and flintlocks.
 Furthermore, 480 gun-ports allowed for a concentrated barrage of fire if the fort came under attack.

 There are around 6 pitfalls to catch enemies off guard in the dark passageway.
 Some of the stairs has wooden planks that could be removed to expose deep, gaping pits which were certain to put an end to anyone unfortunate enough to fall into them.

-Nizwa Fort is open from 8:00am to 8:00pm every day Friday from 8:00am to 11:30am and 1:30pm to 8:00pm.
-Admission fees are OMR 5, OMR 2 for Omanis while the children go in free (Jan.
-10, 2020).
+Tourism

+Nizwa Fort is a major heritage attraction in the Ad Dakhiliyah Governorate and is often visited as part of Nizwa's historic centre, near the city's traditional souq.
+The official Oman tourism portal describes the fort as one of the country's most prominent tourist destinations and highlights its distinctive circular tower, which rises 34 metres and has a diameter of 45 metres.